 Cut back on TPS reports (remember Office Space?)
 Reduce the amount of paperwork that staff members have to complete.
 Move forms, reports and similar documentation over to your computers where they can be filled out electronically and saved.

 Think of the space saved from filing cabinets you’ll never need or the money saved from shredding services.
 Think how happy everyone in the office will be when you buy them their own stapler with the money you save!

 If your company has a periodic newsletter, put it online instead of in print.
 Do the same with employee manuals and other similar materials.
 Save on using paper catalogs to order supplies by shopping and ordering directly from your supplier’s Web site.

 Move your Money Online

 Set up direct deposit accounts for your employees.
 Make all of your payments online.
-If you work by yourself, take advantage of online banking, electronic credit card statements, and payment services like PayPal.
-Larger companies should take advantage of online payroll and tax programs.
+If you work by yourself, take advantage of accounting software, online banking, electronic credit card statements, and payment services like PayPal.
+Larger companies should also take advantage of online payroll and tax programs.

 Avoid color printing

 If you need to print a document, print it in black only.
 This saves the expensive color ink for those documents that absolutely require it.